Technology Tales

 19th October 2007

 The Windows 2000 command line feels an austere primitive when compared with the wonders of the UNIX/Linux equivalent.
-Windows XP feels a little better and PowerShell is another animal altogether.
+Windows XP feels a little better, and PowerShell is another animal altogether.
 With the latter pair, you do get file or folder autocompletion upon hitting the TAB key.
-What I didn’t realise until recently was that continued tabbed cycled through the possibilities; I was hitting it once and retyping when I got the wrong folder or file.
+What I didn't realise until recently was that continued tabbed cycled through the possibilities; I was hitting it once and retyping when I got the wrong folder or file.
 I stand corrected.
-With the shell in Linux/UNIX, you can get a listing of possibilities when you hit TAB for the second time and the first time only gives you completion as far as it can go with certainty; you’ll never get to the wrong place but you may not get anywhere at all.
-This works for bash but not ksh88 as far as I can see.
-It’s interesting how you can take two different approaches in order to reach the same end.
+With the shell in Linux/UNIX, you can get a listing of possibilities when you hit TAB for the second time and the first time only gives you completion as far as it can go with certainty; you'll never get to the wrong place, though you may not get anywhere at all.
+This works for bash, but not ksh88 as far as I can see.
+It's interesting how you can take two different approaches to reach the same end.